doucx/Cascade/content.md

-from cascade.runtime.bus import MessageBus from cascade.graph.model import Node from cascade.spec.constraint import GlobalConstraint from dataclasses import asdict import uuid
+from cascade.runtime.bus import MessageBus from cascade.graph.model import Node from cascade.spec.constraint import GlobalConstraint

 # --- Test Infrastructure: In-Process Communication ---

 class InProcessConnector(Connector):
     """
-    A Connector that uses asyncio Queues for in-process, in-memory message passing, perfectly simulating a broker for E2E tests without network dependencies.
+    A Connector that uses asyncio Queues for in-process, in-memory message passing.
+    Now supports MQTT-style Retained Messages for robust config delivery.
     """
     _instance = None
     _shared_topics: Dict[str, List[asyncio.Queue]] = defaultdict(list)
+    _retained_messages: Dict[str, Any] = {}

     def __init__(self):
-        # This connector acts as a singleton to share state across instances
-        pass
+        # Reset state for each test instantiation if needed,
+        # but here we rely on new instances per test via fixtures usually.
+        # Since we use class-level dicts for sharing, we should clear them if reusing classes.
+        # For this file, let's clear them in __init__ to be safe given the test runner.
+        self._shared_topics.clear()
+        self._retained_messages.clear()

     async def connect(self) -> None:
         pass